Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-You don’t need to block off holes or gaps in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the structure as the house is heated and cools in order to let them be closed and opened rather than sticking.
-We will check all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the house warms and cools in order to let them be closed and opened instead of instead of being stuck.
+We will test the windows and doors during an Healthy Homes assessment of your rental property.

 See the full details for the Healthy Homes draught stopping requirements.